stevob14/passivecash/index.md

 Need help getting started or have any questions?
 Contact me at stephen@passivecash.xyz

-### Extra
+### About Me

-Keep up with stock and crypto news at [Marketinfo.io](https://www.marketinfo.io) - Crypto and stock news aggregator
+I am a programmer, investor, and cryptocurrency enthusiast.
+I hold a B.S. in Computer Science with minors in Math and Organizational Leadership.
+You can find one of my current projects at [Marketinfo.io](https://www.marketinfo.io) - Crypto and stock news aggregator.